cgay/protocol-buffers/documentation/source/generated.rst

 ---------------------------

 The second way to incorporate protobufs into your project is to generate Dylan modules and code that are added to your library directly.
-The primary reason do do it this way, instead of generating a separate library, is if you need to augment the generated protobuf classes in some way.
+The primary reason to do it this way, instead of generating a separate library, is if you need to augment the generated protobuf classes in some way.